tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 In this structure you see that we can decompose our logic into separate functions, and then pass it in a single area packaged together.
 This helps you define each piece of logic through the function names, and break down complicated expressions into simpler ones.
-You may have also noticed that I used the key words "if" and "else", which check conditions.
+You may have also noticed that I used the key words `if` and `else`, which check conditions.
 These influence the execution flow of a program, which we will be getting into next.

 ## Execution Flow